nancysolanki/nancysolanki/README.md

 🌱 Into C++ , DSA , JAVA.
 💬 Ask me about technologies.
 😄 Pronouns: She/Her.
-All I do is find logic ✔
+All I do is find logic. ✔

 <!--
 **nancysolanki/nancysolanki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.